sguzman/math-research/README.md

 - Infinite cardinality databases and their queries
 - AI producing rational, optimized cowpaths for oft treaded neural computations
 - Computing homology by computing the homology of the compliment of the topological space in the embedded ambience space
+- Every curve is a straight line in the right compact manifold